Minified versions of Prototype 1.7 + Scriptaculous 1.9.0

 If your are looking for a computer for someone you know without all the complicated bells and whistles that come with most computers, then you have come to the right place.

 Here you will find the results of my Spring research project.
-A simple computer that anybody could use, to browse the Internet, check e-mail, manage pictures or write documents.
+A simple computer that anybody could use, to browse the Internet, check e-mail, manage pictures or write digital documents and then convert it to pdf, using software from sites as https://www.sodapdf.com/compress-pdf/ for this purpose.
 Take a look at the below screenshots to see how simple it really is: Continue reading Simple Computer